 Distributed version control systems (DVCSes) are the newer breed of tools.
 With DVCS tools, developers don't simply check out files, which then change on a central server.
 Instead, developers work in a system that mirrors the full repository of files, meaning all of the source code.
 Multiple servers provide file storage, which protects code against downtime or other adverse events.

 DVCSes include the well-known version control tool Git, as well as Bazaar, Darcs and Mercurial.
 Distributed systems secure files, and any developer who checks out the latest snapshots of files can copy them back to the server if needed.
 Each code checkout serves as a backup of the entire file system.
 Additionally, distributed version control tools provide organizational flexibility, as they enable remote repositories anywhere; developers can collaborate with their associates around the world simultaneously within the same project space.
 With this flexibility, developers can alter their workflow processes as needed.

 Once you choose what type of system you want, dig into these three popular version control tools for enterprises.

 Git is an open source DVCS tool primarily used to track source code changes and coordinate development work for projects.
-You can use Git for version control on any set of files.
+You can use Git for distributed version control on any set of files.
 Developers favor Git for its simple, clear-cut design, as well as its speed, efficiency, support for parallel branches and ability to handle projects of any size.
 Git is fully distributed; it does not include any CVCS features.